1. UK Department of Health Estimated Average Requirements (EAR) are a daily calorie intake of 1940 calories per day for women

 3. Identify three nutrients that you consumed close to 100% of RDA

-On the weekend, I consumed Fibre, Riboflavin, and
+On the weekend, I consumed Fibre, Riboflavin, and Phosphorus close to a 100% of RDA.

 On the week day, I consumed Manganese, Niacin, and Thiamin